You may have seen ads for Wisconsin Debt Relief Org or you are just considering debt relief in general due to a financial hardship.

 Finder states that ClearOne Advantage usually charges 25% of enrolled debt, which is quite high.
 If you opt to use our calculator, you will note the debt settlement companies we recommend charge between 15 and 18% of the enrolled debt, which can help you save thousands of dollars.

-Wisconsin Debt Relief Org is part of Envoy Media Group, which does have a BBB page with about 20 reviews, and there’s a review on Finder for one of the state debt relief articles that mentioned getting calls over 20 times in a single day.
+Wisconsin Debt Relief Org is part of Envoy Media Group, which does have a BBB page with 2 reviews, and there’s a review on Finder for one of the state debt relief articles that mentioned getting calls over 20 times in a single day.

 What can be helpful is to consider the reviews of who Wisconsin refers you to.
 For example, if you are referred to ClearOne Advantage, you may look for ClearOne Advantages reviews that we cover extensively in an article.